nhecht/blueprints-learn.en/help/blueprints/customer-journeys/3rd-party-messaging.md

   * Auth type:  token | password | OAuth2 are supported via Journey Optimizer
   * Auth cache duration:  how long is the token valid?
 * If batch ingestion is only supported then needs to be streamed to a cloud storage engine like Amazon Kinesis or Azure Event Grid 1st
-  * Data can be batched of these cloud storage engines and funneled into the 3rd Party
+  * Data can be batched of these cloud storage engines and funneled into the 3rd-party
-  * Any middleware required would be the responsibility of the customer or 3rd Party to provide
+  * Any middleware required would be the responsibility of the customer or 3rd-party to provide

 <br>

-## Implementation Steps
+## Implementation steps

 ### Adobe Experience Platform

-#### Schema/Datasets
+#### Schema/datasets

 1. [Configure individual profile, experience event, and multi-entity schemas](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-D-1-2021.1.xdm) in Experience Platform, based on customer-supplied data.
 1. [Create datasets](https://experienceleague.adobe.com/docs/platform-learn/tutorials/data-ingestion/create-datasets-and-ingest-data.html) in Experience Platform for data to be ingested.
 1. [Add data usage labels](https://experienceleague.adobe.com/docs/platform-learn/tutorials/data-governance/classify-data-using-governance-labels.html) in Experience Platform to the dataset for governance.
 1. [Create policies](https://experienceleague.adobe.com/docs/platform-learn/tutorials/data-governance/create-data-usage-policies.html) that enforce governance on destinations.

-#### Profile/Identity
+#### Profile/identity

 1. [Create any customer-specific namespaces](https://experienceleague.adobe.com/docs/platform-learn/tutorials/identities/label-ingest-and-verify-identity-data.html).
 1. [Add identities to schemas](https://experienceleague.adobe.com/docs/platform-learn/tutorials/identities/label-ingest-and-verify-identity-data.html).